masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 #kdudpeh
 ```

-So I checked [here](https://kt.pe/tools.html#conv/%23kdudpeh) if it could be a a rot-something, and it was a rot23 for #harambe.
+So I checked [here](https://kt.pe/tools.html#conv/%23kdudpeh) if it could be a a rot-something, and it was a rot23 for `#harambe`.

 Then I felt like I should write my own little rot-program.
-For fun.
+So I did that.
 It only outputs the result in lower-case though.
 So that is a bit of a limit.
 Here is the code:

 ```python
 import sys